SuperIlu/DOStodon/README.md

 # DOStodon
 This is the source of DOStodon, a Mastodon client for MS-DOS.

-DOStodon is implemented in Javascript and relies on a yet unreleased version of [DOjS](https://github.com/SuperIlu/DOjS) to run.
+DOStodon is implemented in Javascript and relies on [DOjS](https://github.com/SuperIlu/DOjS) to run (included).

 Help on this project is very much appreciated, contact me on [Mastodon](https://mastodon.social/@dec_hl) or in the [DOjS Discord](https://discord.gg/J7MUTap9fM) if you want to help or have questions...

-# Quick start
+# Quick start for DOS
 - **You need a VM, real HW or DOSBox-staging with a network card and a matching packet driver to use it.**
 - **A Pentium 133 or faster with at least 32MiB of RAM is recommended.**
 - **Packet drivers can e.g. be found on [packetdriversdos.net](http://packetdriversdos.net/) (make sure to download the driver from the "PC/TCP PACKET DRIVERS" section) or on [crynwr.com](http://crynwr.com/drivers/) or [www.georgpotthast.de](http://www.georgpotthast.de/sioux/packet.htm)**